strinking/futaba/README.md

 ```

 ## Deployment
-You can have a production system, complete with a systemd service file, you can use the provided
+You can have a production system, complete with a systemd service file, by running the provided
 `deploy.sh` script.
 If there is a `futaba.service` file in the repository root, that service is installed, otherwise the one in `misc/` is used.

 Usage: